Oldenburg (city): History

 In the 1928 city elections, the Nazi Party received 9.8% of the vote, enough for a seat on the Oldenburg city council.
 In the September 1930 Oldenburg state elections, the Nazi Party's share of the vote rose to 27.3%, and on May 29, 1932, the Nazi Party received 48.4% in the state election, enough to put the Nazi party in charge of forming a state government and, significantly, making Oldenburg the first state in the country to put the Nazis in power based on electoral turnout.
 By that autumn, a campaign of Aryanization began, forcing the sale of formerly Jewish-owned properties at steep discounts.

 In 1945, after World War II, the State of Oldenburg became part of the British zone of occupation.
 The British military government of the Oldenburg region resided in the city.
 Several displaced-persons camps were set up in the city that had suffered only 1.4% destruction during the bombing campaigns of World War II.
 About 42,000 refugees migrated into Oldenburg, which raised the number of residents to over 100,000.
 In 1946 the Free State of Oldenburg was dissolved and the area became the 'Administrative District' of Oldenburg (Verwaltungsbezirk Oldenburg) within the newly formed federal German state of Lower Saxony (Niedersachsen).
 The city was now capital of the district.
 In 1978 the district was dissolved and succeeded by the newly formed Weser-Ems administrative region (Regierungsbezirk Weser-Ems), again with the city as administrative capital.
 The state of Lower Saxony dissolved all of the Regierungsbezirke by the end of 2004 in the course of administrative reforms.

+Climate

 City government

 Local elections take place every five years.
 The city council (Stadtrat) has 50 seats.
 The lord mayor (Oberbürgermeister) is elected directly by the citizens.